mgb wrote:Here, it's the best formatting you'll get outside of MS word. Are you people happy now?

 Jordan sat down at the counter, and hung his head forward till it nearly touched the polished wood.
 Adam McCarn slid him a glass of gin, as the two were good acquaintances.
 Jordan turned to face Adam.
-No words were said, but they communicated through facial expression.Adam, you seeing this?Jordan, hang on my period.
+No words were said, but they communicated through facial expression.Adam, you seeing this?Jordan, hang on like Bonn-o-Tron.
 You’ll make things worse.Are you that concerned about your bar?I am.
 Maybe it’ll resolve itself before it becomes a real problem.

 Jordan narrowed his eyes.It’s already a problem.